wilkinsdr/relxillpp/README.txt

 (1) Installing the model:

-  - All to execute the compile script by "chmod u+x compile_relxill.sh"
+  - Do the compile script executable by "chmod u+x compile_relxill.sh"

   - Execute "./compile_relxill.sh"

 (2) Setting up the model environment:

   - Most importantly the model needs to know where the pre-calculated tables are located.
-By default it assumed that they are in the current working directory.
+By default it is assumed that they are in the current working directory.

   - The recommended approach is to set the environment variable